giovanni-toledo/ELK-stack/README.md

 2. Navigate to the autoconfig directory
     - `cd ELK-stack/autoconfig`
 3. Edit `hosts.py`
-    - The objects in hosts.py already match the description of the network above
+    - The objects in hosts.py already match the description of the network topology described above
     - Modify `hosts` addresses and `remote user` if necessary
 4. Run `setup.sh`
     - If you only want to run the setup: